joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Optionals</summary>
-<p>To understand the purpose of optionals in validating if there is a value present or not.
+<p>We expect fellows to understand the purpose of optionals in validating if there is a value present or not.
 Learn how to declare, unwrap, bind and chain optionals.
 To understand how optionals contribute to the writing of idiomatic Swift.</p>
 <ul>
 <li>nil</li>
 <li>Force Unwrapping</li>